Toungoo–Hanthawaddy War: Pegu

 Toungoo used a stratagem to create a split in the Hanthawaddy camp, providing misinformation about the loyalty of the ministers.
 Surprisingly, Takayutpi believed Toungoo's misinformation, and executed the ministers who had been his tutors since childhood and were absolutely devoted to him.
-Then when Toungoo launched another invasion in late 1538, with 7000 troops, Takayutpi was helpless, and decided to evacuate his capital rather than fight.
+Then when Toungoo launched another invasion in late 1538, with 7,000 troops, Takayutpi was helpless, and decided to evacuate his capital rather than fight.
 Toungoo forces took Pegu without firing a shot.

 The most telling part of the state of disarray of the once powerful kingdom was that Takayutpi and his armies chose to retreat to Prome, another kingdom, rather than to their own territory of Martaban whose ruler Takayutpi simply did not trust.
 The course of retreat was through the Irrawaddy delta.
 The direct route from Pegu to Prome, though much shorter, involved crossing the Bago Yoma range, and was not practical for large armies.
 Takayutpi divided the retreating Hanthawaddy forces into two.
 Five divisions of the army marched by land.
 Takayutpi and the remaining troops sailed by river in 700 boats.

 Battle of Naungyo

 At Pegu, Tabinshwehti and his deputy Bayinnaung well understood that they had gained Pegu only through a ruse, and that Hanthawaddy's military had not been defeated yet.
 Their top priority was to meet and defeat the Hanthawaddy army before they got inside the fortified walls of Prome.
-They knew that a large body of enemy inside walls with better leadership would pose a major problem for their tenuous hold on Lower Burma.
+They knew that a large body of enemies inside walls with better leadership would pose a major problem for their tenuous hold on Lower Burma.
 Tabinshwehti sent Bayinnaung with a small army to chase the retreating army while he sailed up to Prome with his flotilla of war boats to chase Takayutpi's flotilla.

 Bayinnaung's light troops caught up with the main Hanthawaddy armies led by Gen. Binnya Dala and Gen. Minye Aung Naing near Naungyo in the Irrawaddy delta.
 Bayinnaung nonetheless defeated the numerically superior and better armed force.
 Only a small portion of the Hanthawaddy forces made it to Prome.
 A decimated Hanthawaddy was no longer in a position to retake the lost territories from Toungoo.